 We were in the throes of Coronavirus lockdown when the Rector of the Chase Benefice, the Reverend Dr Michael Foster retired on 12 May 2020 after 20+ years as our Rector.
 At this point, all the churches in the Chase Benefice had been closed to prevent the spread of Covid-19, so, sadly, the Rector’s retirement wasn’t marked in the way that had been planned; we haven’t yet been able to hold a special service to bid Michael and Amanda farewell.

 Normally when retiring, a priest would vacate the property supplied with the job but, due to the Coronavirus outbreak, Michael and Amanda had no opportunity to search for a property for their retirement.
 Therefore, Michael was granted permission to stay at the Rectory in Tarrant Hinton until such time as they could move to their new home.
-Fortunately, as the lockdown eased, a suitable property was found, so Michael and Amanda will move out of the Rectory once the purchase of their new home in Colehill has been finalised, hopefully in early September.
+Fortunately, as the lockdown eased, a suitable property was found.
+On 6 September, the Reverend Dr Michael Foster celebrated Holy communion at Tarrant Hinton church and some of his former parishioners across the Chase Benefice were able to be there to bid him and Amanda farewell.
+Michael and Amanda moved on 10 September to their new home in Colehill and we wish then well as they make their house into a home.

 When the Rector retired, the Chase Benefice moved into a period of ‘interregnum’, whilst it is decided how the parishes will be organised in the future.
 This means that the Chase Benefice doesn’t have a priest at the moment.
 During the interregnum, the Rural Dean, the Revd Justin Pottinger, has oversight of the activity of each church in the Benefice, whilst churchwardens and PCCs continue to look after our churches.
 All the churches in the benefice work closely together and the Benefice Council meets with the Rural Dean every 6 weeks to discuss the management of the benefice and to provide mutual support.